ewhites/gre-prep/README.md

 SE: You must select two answers.
 Understand the sentence and look for clues in the sentence.
 Understand that pairings must exist and they must agree with the sentence itself.
 Proceed by looking for words that aren't right.
 Once again, do two full passes for every answer to make sure you aren't disregarding good answers.

 RC: There are two types of questions in the RC section: long and short.
 There are 6 (22%) long reading passage questions for 3 passages and 7 (26%) short reading passage questions.
+For long questions, write a brief summary of each passage that gets at the "main idea" (a question always asked after the long passages).
+Understand what each paragraph of the long passages contains.

 QR Block 3: Finished up Chapters 5 and 6 in the practice booklet.
+Watched another video.

 VR Block 2:

+---

+# Day 2

 ---